scrabbletank/farhome-rules/rulesdoc.md

 | &nbsp;&nbsp;&nbsp;&nbsp;Shield                 |  +1/0   |    2     |     60sc |     1 bad die     |

 ### Ammunition
-To use a ranged weapon you need to carry ammunition usable by that weapon.
-Bows require arrows to fire while crossbows use bolts.
+To use a ranged weapon, you must carry ammunition appropriate for that weapon.
+Bows require arrows, while crossbows use bolts.
 Like weapons, ammunition can be enchanted with magic.
-When using magic ammunition you deal an additional 0/1 in damage for each bonus modifier on the ammunition.
+When using magic ammunition, you deal an additional 0/1 damage for each bonus modifier on the ammunition.
 For example, a magic arrow with a +1 modifier deals 1/2 piercing damage on hit.
-Magic ammunition is spent when the attack is made, becoming mundane after the attack.
+Magic ammunition is expended upon making the attack, reverting to mundane status afterward.

-Towns and cities are often large enough to house an enchanter selling magic ammunition.
-While +1 varieties are common, it is exceedingly rare to find stronger ammunition for sale.
+Towns and cities often have enough size to accommodate enchanters who sell magic ammunition.
+While +1 variants are common, it is exceedingly rare to find stronger ammunition available for sale.

 |    Spell Level     | Cost       | Bonus Damage |
 | :----------------: | :--------- | :----------: |